 Information on Google’s Science Competition:

-girls.
+More on ReSET’s work to further science career interest in girls.
 See July 2012 ReSET Report.